 The Boatyard is where local sailors, fishermen and lovers of the Chesapeake enjoy pint drinks, great crab cakes and the freshest local seafood.
 Specialties include smoked fish of the day (on premise), cream of crab and Maryland crab soups and an extensive list of crab and seafood specialties.
 The Boatyard has the most extensive raw bar in the area including a variety of oysters, clams, shrimp and mussels.
 Its weekend brunch is tops.

 Baltimore Magazine named our crab cakes on its list of Best in the Region and was the only Annapolis restaurant on the list.
 The article states that “the Eastport neighborhood gathering spot feels like a congenial yacht club in a preppy New England village.
 Two broiled cakes, crisp around the edges…are low on filler and seasoned with an old bay bite…washed down with a local draft…there’s nothing better after an afternoon on the water”.
-Due to customer demand the Boatyard now ships its world famous crab cakes nationwide - ordered online.
+Due to customer demand the Boatyard now ships its world famous crab cakes nationwide - order online.

 The Boatyard was named by Coastal Living, Sailing World, Sail Magazine and voted by Wight Vodka/Scuttlebutt Europe, among others, as one of world's top sailing/boating restaurants and bars.
 Washingtonian Magazine calls us "...the nautical Cheers"!